ktorch/ktorch/docs/tensors.rst

 Creating a tensor from a k value
 ********************************

 The api function ``tensor`` is used to create tensors from k values and retrieve the values back into a k session.
 The k value can be a scalar, simple list or higher dimension array.
-The k value must have the same data type and the same size at each dimension.
+The k value must have the same data type throughout and the same size at each dimension.

 .. function:: value:tensor ptr

-   | Return a k value from previously allocated tensor

-   :param :ref:`api-pointer <pointers>` ptr: pointer to a previously allocated tensor
+   | Return a k value from an :ref:`api-pointer <pointers>` to a previously allocated tensor
-   :param pointer ptr: :ref:`api-pointer <pointers>` to a previously allocated tensor

 .. function:: ptr:tensor value
 .. function:: ptr:tensor(value;options)